ethangreen-dev/lovely-injector/README.md

 *Note that the patch format is unstable and prone to change until Lovely is out of early development.*

 *Patch files* define where and how code injection occurs within the game process.
-For example, this is a patch for the modloader Steamodded:
+A good (complex) example of this can be found in the Steamodded repo [here](https://github.com/Steamopollys/Steamodded/tree/main/lovely).
 ```toml
 [manifest]
 version = "1.0.0"